Brachycephalic obstructive airway syndrome: Causes and risk factors

-The brachycephalic dog has a shorter snout which causes the airway to be shorter, that means all the parts that make up the airway get compressed.
+The brachycephalic dog has a shorter snout that causes the airway to be shorter, which means all the parts that make up the airway get compressed.
 Due to this phenomenon, a brachycephalic dog has an elongated soft palate which can cause most of the problems with the dog's breathing.
 They can also have problems getting enough air in because of their elongated soft palate and shorter airway.

 The primary anatomic components of BOAS are stenotic nares (pinched or narrowed nostrils) and soft palate hyperplasia.
 Other anatomical factors that are involved include aberrant cochae, skull confirmation, macroglossia, glottic stenosis, and tracheal hypoplasia.
 These anatomical factors can also result in secondary conditions like everted laryngeal saccules, partial collapse of the dorsonasal pharynx, and laryngeal collapse.

 Other risk factors for BOAS include a lower craniofacial ratio (shorter muzzle in comparison to the overall head length), a higher neck girth, a higher body condition score, and neuter status.

 In addition to this mucosal hyperplasia and collapse of the airway can aggravate the condition.